Freedom of Information Manager

 In your email you requested the following information: “Please could you list the personal protective equipment (including eye and ear

 protection) and first aid equipment which are issued personally to your firearms

 If the equipment varies from location/specialisation, please specify so alongside said

 A search for information has now been completed by the Ministry of Defence Police and I

 can confirm that we do hold information in scope of your request.

-Although there is a presumption of release under FOI,Section 24(1) applies as prior
+Although there is a presumption in favour of release under Freedom of Information,Section

 If you have any queries regarding the content of this letter, please contact this office in the